Teradata/quickstarts/README.md

 ### Build directly on your machine

-> :info: These instructions are for MacOS.
+> :information_source: These instructions are for MacOS.
 Adjust the instructions for your operating system.

 1. Install Node.js:
     ```